 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

-The Dallas Stars are set in Game 3 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Sunday, May 7, starting at 9:30 PM ET on TBS, SportsNet, and TVAS.
-The series record is tied 1-1.
-The Kraken are underdogs (+125) against the Stars (-145).
+Game 3 of the NHL Playoffs Second Round at Climate Pledge Arena on Sunday, May 7 features the Dallas Stars and the Seattle Kraken squaring off at 9:30 PM ET on TBS, SportsNet, and TVAS.
+The teams are tied 1-1 in the series.
+The Stars are the favorite (-145) in this matchup with the Kraken (+125).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!